algosup/2024-2025-project-4-web-fpga-team-1/functionalSpecifications.md

 [^2]: An FPGA (Field-Programmable Gate Array) is a customizable chip that can be programmed to do different tasks.
 Unlike regular chips that do one thing, an FPGA can change its function, making it versatile for various jobs.

-[^3]: A description of all the devices (gates) and all of the connections (wires) between each device
+[^3]: A testbench is a crucial tool in the design and verification process, helping to ensure that digital circuits and systems function correctly before they are manufactured.

+[^4]: A netlist is like a recipe for building an electronic circuit.
+It tells you what components you need and how to put them together (connections) to create a functioning circuit.

-[^4]: A web interface is a user-friendly website or online tool that lets you interact with a system or application through your web browser.
+[^5]: A web interface is a user-friendly website or online tool that lets you interact with a system or application through your web browser.
 It's like a control panel on the internet where you can click buttons, enter information, and see results without needing special software.

-[^5]: A netlist is like a recipe for building an electronic circuit.
-It tells you what components you need and how to put them together (connections) to create a functioning circuit.